rick/madison_free_whiskey/sequence/01_slide.md

 !SLIDE center

+## These imply knowledge of more possible constraints in the design context. ##
-# the implementation will introduce more features (constraints) and more overhead #
+## Improving the fit of our form will introduce more overhead. ##

 !SLIDE center